MariaPadilha32/dailyquotesgenerator/README.md

 2) Share on Social Media: I understand the power of sharing positivity.
 That's why I would like to work on a feature that allows you to instantly share your favorite quotes or jokes on your social media profiles.
 With just a click, you will be able to brighten up your online community's day.

+3) Prevent Repeats: I would like to implement logic to ensure that the same quote doesn't repeat until all the quotes are displayed.

 ## Technologies Used:

 - The website was created with [HTML](https://html.spec.whatwg.org/).